vksuktha/k8s/cka-exam/README.md

 Try the following exercises:

 1. Create a node that has a SSD and label it as such.
-2. Create a pod that is only scheduled on SSD nodes.
+Create a pod that is only scheduled on SS nodes.
 2. Create 2 pod definitions: the second pod should be scheduled to run anywhere the first pod is running - 2nd pod runs alongside the first pod.
 3. Create a deployment running nginx version 1.12.2 that will run in 2 pods
 	a.
 Scale this to 4 pods.